 The origin of the Seljalandsfoss waterfall

 Waterfalls are unavoidable in Iceland.
-It features a wide variety of water volumes, big as well as little.
-Our population is estimated at about 1600 waterfalls with a height of more than 2.25 meters and a diameter of 2.25 meters or greater.
+It features a wide variety of water volumes, big as well as small.
+Our population is estimated at 1600 waterfalls with a height of more than 2.25 meters and a diameter of 2.25 meters or greater.

 What are the origins of these?
 The Icelandic river system gets its water from three distinct sources.